GaryHilaresArchive/GSS-Language/docs/README.md

 If there is something you must add do it here.
 ```

+By contributing in any way, you will enter our [All Contributor](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTORS.md) list.

 ## Useful links
 - [Core Language Documentation](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/Language%20Documentation.md).
 - [New Contributor's Guide](https://github.com/GaryNLOL/GSS-Language/blob/main/docs/CONTRIBUTING.md).